 Q: Do I NEED it?
 Can I skip it in a cocktail?

-A: Lillet and Lillet-like aperifits are pretty unique tasting.
+A: Lillet and Lillet-like aperitifs are pretty unique tasting.
 If you like drinking them on their own, nothing else works as a great substitute.
 In a cocktail, it’s a bit more flexible.
 If you choose to skip Lillet in a cocktail - make sure to replace it with something that can play a similar role.
 Quinquinas can be easily replaced with Americanos, and if lacking that - a blanc vermouth can work well enough to replace Lillet Blanc.
 Similarly, some red vermouths can be used to replace Lillet Rouge.
-Still, vermouths aren’t the best substitutes as they will lack the bitter part, and your cocktail will definitely not taste the same - but it should produce something in a similar realm, and carefully chosen bitters can add some of the missing bitter character.
+Still, vermouths aren’t the best substitutes as they will lack some bitterness, and your cocktail will definitely not taste the same - but it should produce something in a similar realm, and carefully chosen bitters can balance things out.

 Q: What are these alternatives to Lillet you mentioned before?

 Cocchi Americano: The Italian producer is no stranger to aromatized wines - their vermouths are some of the most popular in our shop!
-Cocchi Americano has been around since the 1890s, though it's only in the last decade that it has made it's way to the New World.
-It's made from a sweeter muscato grape, and is primarily bittered by gentian rather then quinine - but many a bartender and seasoned imbiber swear that it is much closer in flavor to what Kina Lillet was, then what Lillet Blanc is now.
+Cocchi Americano has been around since the 1890s, though it's only in the last decade that it has made its way to the States.
+It's made from a sweeter moscato grape, and is primarily bittered by gentian rather then quinine - but many a bartender and seasoned imbiber swear that it is closer in flavor to what Kina Lillet was, than what Lillet Blanc is now.
 Whether true or not - we love it!
-Some of our favorite classic Lillet cocktails use Cocchi Americano instead of Lillet, and the deeper, herbier taste makes all the difference.
+Some of our favorite classic Lillet cocktails can use Cocchi Americano instead, and the deeper, herbier taste makes all the difference.

 Cocchi Rosa: The Rosa version has a similar relationship to Lillet Rouge as the normal Cocchi Americano has to Lillet Blanc.
 It's earthier, herbier.
-Where Lillet Rouge goes more into lush sweeter red wine territory, Cocchi Rosa is a bit more sangria-like.
-Great to sip on it's own, or to use as red vermouth alternative in cocktail experiments.
+Where Lillet Rouge goes more into lush, sweeter red wine territory, Cocchi Rosa is a bit more sangria-like.
+Great to sip on its own, or to use as a red vermouth alternative in cocktail experiments.